 Although sights and sounds of the street cost nothing and some attractions are free, more of the major points of interest – the bits Barcelona is known for – will likely command an entry fee, or at least, an entry fee to see parts of them.

 Some museums and attractions offer concessions for students and the elderly etc. so it’s always worth checking websites or asking at the ticket desk to try and save a few euros.
-Pre-booking online will come with the added benefit of avoiding queues, being able to pick a timeslot (if necessary), plus the possibility of a discounted price.
+I recommend pre-booking online – this comes with the added benefit of avoiding queues, being able to pick a timeslot (if necessary), plus the possibility of a discounted price.

 Bike tours follow a similar format and again, some are ‘free’.
 Bus tours are popular in most major cities and Barcelona is no exception.
 Many run hop-on, hop-off formats with the usual candidates in terms of tourist attractions, but if you’re prepared to walk a little and use some public transport, I’m not sure there’s a real need to go on one.